pdincau/mockapn/README.md

 This software simulates an `APN server`.

+### What mockapn does:

-Currently it just receives push notifications and prints on screen the tokens and the JSON message.
+Currently `mockapn` only receives push notifications printing:

+1. the token and the JSON for a successful push
+2. the token for an not successful push

 If a token is invalid (most common error in my experience with APN) an error message is sent to client and the connection is closed.

 No other functionality is implemented for now.

+### How to adapt the code to your needs:

+In order to have `mock_apn` working, you have to:

-The first thing you have to do is set the proper values in `src/mock_apn_sup.erl` for the key, the password and the certificate.
+1. change in `src/mock_apn_sup.erl` the values for the SSL key, password and certificate

-You may want to change in `src/mock_apn_server.erl` the value list of the invalid tokens.
+2. change in `src/mock_apn_server.erl` the list representing the invalid tokens

-You may also want to change the tokens in `test/mock_apn_test.erl` accordingly.
+For test purposes you may also want to change the tokens in `test/mock_apn_test.erl` accordingly.

-### Compile:
+### How to compile:

     $ make

-### Run:
+### How to run:

     $ make start

-### Test:
+### How to test:

 First you have to start the mock server: